hirosystems/connect/README.md

 - [Join our Discord community chat](https://stacks.chat/) to engage with other users, ask questions, and participate in discussions.
 - [Visit hiro.so](https://www.hiro.so/) for updates and subcribing to the mailing list.
 - Follow [Hiro on Twitter.](https://twitter.com/hirosystems)

+### MIGRATION TODO

+#### BREAKING

+- REMOVED BlockstackProvider, StacksProvider
+- UPDATED StacksProvider to only have request
+- ADDED requestRaw, and similar
+- REMOVED shouldUsePopup

+#### CONTINUE

+- Make old things compatible with new things
+-